filecoin-project/lotus-docs/content/en/storage-providers/operate/manage-storage-deals.md

 toc: true
 ---

-During the lifetime of a miner, Filecoin network clients will query the storage _price-ask_ advertised by the miner and initiate deals.
+During the lifetime of a miner, Filecoin network clients will query the storage _price-ask_ advertised by the storage provider and initiate deals.
 Deals go through several phases:

 1. Data transfer (for online deals) or data import (for offline deals)
 2. Sealing sector with deal data (miner)
 3. Proving (every 24 hours)

-The following sections provide insights into the different ways Lotus can be used to manage several parts of the storage-deal process.
+The following sections provide insights into the different ways Lotus markets subsystem can be used to manage several parts of the storage-deal process.

+{{< alert icon="warning" >}}
+If you are using Boost implementation of market then please refer to [Boost configuration](https://boost.filecoin.io/configuration) for making changes to deal configurations.
+{{< /alert >}}

 ## Enabling and disabling deals